Mustang High School

 Mustang High School, often shortened to MHS, is a public school located in Mustang, Oklahoma, United States.
-It is the only secondary school of the Mustang Public Schools public school district and serves well over 3,000 students.
+It is the only secondary school in the Mustang Public Schools public school district and serves around 6,800 students.

 The complex contains a large band room, an auditorium, a performing arts center, and three gymnasiums.

-The school has received a Great Schools rating of 10 out of 10.
+The district (of which, this is the sole comprehensive high school) covers Mustang and parts of Oklahoma City.
+The district extends into portions of OKC in Cleveland County and Oklahoma County.

 Sports

 Mustang offers baseball, softball, boys' basketball, girls' basketball, cheer, boys' cross country, girls' cross country, football, boys' golf, girls' golf, pom, boys' soccer, girls' soccer, swimming, boys' tennis, girls' tennis, boys' track, girls' track, volleyball, and wrestling.